abilandz/Bash_Starterkit/Tutorial.md

 Mo 29.
 Apr 13:33:59 UTC 2019
 ```

-But how do we know that for command **date** flags **-u** and **-\-utc** are available, and how do we know in which way they will modify the default behaviour of command?
+But how do we know that for the command **date** flags **-u** and **-\-utc** are available, and how do we know in which way they will modify the default behaviour of command?
 All such options for each command are documented in so-called _man pages_ .
 Basically, whenever you develop a new command, it is also essential that you develop its documentation, otherwise nobody will be able to use your command.
 For built-in **Bash** commands, documentation is retrieved simply with:

 ```bash
 help <command-name>